Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ![](images/show-sql-table.png)

-- `select * from wp_users;` Then you can query  specific table to display.
+- `select * from wp_users;` Then you can query a specific table to display its contents.
 Here I am interested in looking at the users (along with hashes) that have access to the database

 ![](images/user-hash.png)